rui314/mold/docs/mold.md

   during program execution.

   `-z relro` puts such sections into a special segment called `relro`.
-The dynamic linker make a relro segment read-only after it finishes its job.
+The dynamic linker makes a relro segment read-only after it finishes its job.

   By default, `mold` generates a relro segment. `-z norelro` disables the feature.

 * `-z separate-loadable-segments`, `-z separate-code`, `-z noseparate-code`:
-  If one memory page contains multiple segments, the page protection bits are set in such a way that needed attributes (writable or executable) are satisfied for all segments.
+  If one memory page contains multiple segments, the page protection bits are set in such a way that the needed attributes (writable or executable) are satisfied for all segments.
 This usually happens at a boundary of two segments with two different attributes.